Kwangmyŏngsŏng program: Fifth launch attempt

-Kwangmyongsong-4 or KMS-4 is an earth observation satellite launched by North Korea on 7 February 2016.
+Kwangmyongsong-4 or KMS-4 is an Earth observation satellite launched by North Korea on 7 February 2016.

 On 7 February 2016, roughly a month after an alleged hydrogen bomb test, North Korea claimed to have put a satellite into orbit around the Earth.
 Japanese Prime Minister Shinzō Abe had warned the North to not launch the rocket, and if it did and the rocket violated Japanese territory, it would be shot down.
 Nevertheless, North Korea launched the rocket anyway, claiming the satellite was purely intended for peaceful, scientific purposes.
 Several nations, including the United States, Japan, and South Korea, have criticized the launch, and despite North Korean claims that the rocket was for peaceful purposes, it has been heavily criticized as an attempt to perform an ICBM test under the disguise of a peaceful satellite launch.
 China also criticized the launch; however it urged "the relevant parties" to "refrain from taking actions that may further escalate tensions on the Korean peninsula".

+Planned sixth launch attempt

+There are plans to a sixth launch attempt of a Kwangmyŏngsŏng program satellite, called Kwangmyŏngsŏng-5.
+In late December 2017, it was reported that Kwangmyŏngsŏng-5 had completed and could be launched on a mobile launch platform.
+The satellite was reported to be equipped with cameras and telecommunication devices, as well as the capability of transmitting data back to Earth.

+So far, the Kwangmyŏngsŏng-5 has not been launched.

 In popular culture

-The satellite Kwangmyŏngsŏng-1 has since featured prominently in North Korean festivities and celebrations such as the mass games.
+The Kwangmyŏngsŏng-1 satellite has since featured prominently in North Korean festivities and celebrations such as the mass games.
 Commemorative stamps showing the real shape of the satellite still attached to the spin up solid motor orbital insertion third stage and more than two orbits have also been printed on several occasions.